 He wrote or published a massive amount of works and books on all types of subjects.
+One book that sums up his mind expanding and no limits but logical thinking is God's Fire: Moses and the management of Exodus.
 The most important from an Electric Universe theory (EU theory) point of view being his quantavolution series and also The Velikovsky Affair.
 Alfred de Grazia became a friend of Immanuel Velikovsky, as well as many many others.

 You can download for free most of Alfred de Grazia quantavolution books and The Velikovsky Affair in ebook format.